ZyFoxX/ParaXm/README.md

 | `-r`         | Max retries for failed requests (default: 2)  | `-r 5`                          |
 | `-f`         | Follow redirects (true/false) (default: true) | `-f false`                      |
 | `-h`         | Show help message                             | `-h`                            |

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to `ParaXm`, please follow these steps:

+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes and commit them.
+4. Submit a pull request.

 ## License